by Coast and Country Holidays

-The beach can get busy during summer months as its popular with surfers, divers, swimmers, sailors, families and walkers.
-Though not as big as the beach in Broad Haven it still has a big following with holiday makers coming year after year, mainly due to its irresistible charm and relaxed rural feel and unspoilt beauty.
+The beach can get busy during the summer months as it’s popular with surfers, divers, swimmers, sailors, families and walkers.
+Though not as big as the beach in Broad Haven it still has a big following with holidaymakers coming year after year, mainly due to its irresistible charm and relaxed rural feel and unspoilt beauty.
 Considered a safe spot for swimming Little Haven beach is good for families – when the tide is out the children can play on the rocks, see the rock pools, play in the stream and love building castles in the sand.

-If you fancy a trip to the larger more bustling village of Broad Haven, its two minutes by car or you can walk along the coastal path (15 minutes) for some spectacular coastal views.
+If you fancy a trip to the larger more bustling village of Broad Haven, it’s a two-minute drive by car or you can walk along the coastal path (15 minutes) for some spectacular coastal views.
 It is also possible when the tide is out to walk along the sand below the cliffs to Broad Haven and explore the numerous caves and rock pools along the way – but keep a watchful eye on the tide at all times.
 The beach at Broad Haven is much bigger with fine golden sand and is popular with everyone – but can get very busy during the summer.

 Little Haven is a great place to visit for people of all ages.
 The village makes a great base for exploring other parts of Pembrokeshire – most of which are under an hours drive away, regular buses also run from Broad Haven to Haverfordwest and then further afield.

 Just above Little Haven is the small hamlet of Talbenny, for motorsport fans the now disused airfield at Talbenny is host to a few rallying events throughout the year and provides some excellent entertainment for all the family.
 See the following website for more details.
 Pembrokeshire Motor Club Events.